What happens when I make a purchase on Bonanza?

 First, you will need to identify the payment company you used to make the purchase.

-After you've identified which payment company you used, file a claim with whichever processor was used to pay for your purchase - either PayPal, Amazon Pay or your credit/debit card provider.
+After you've identified which payment company you used, file a claim with whichever processor was used to pay for your purchase - either PayPal, Amazon Pay or Stripe.
 You can see which payment processor you used by viewing your recent purchases.

 - PayPal requires that you file a dispute within 180 days of your purchase